abiswasmw/stanford-dogs-classifier/README.md

 ```

 ### Train the model
 Once the model is created, you are ready to train.
-The training utilities can be found in the ***trainer.py*** module.
+Take a quick look at the training functions defined in the ***[trainer.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/trainer.py)*** module.

 Load the dataset and prepare the train and test batches.
 ```